dijasila/GPAW/doc/documentation/mom/mom.rst

-*Note*, however, that too extended smearing can lead to discontinuities in the potentials and forces close to crossings between electronic states [#momgpaw2]_, so this feature should only be used with caution and only at geometries far from state crossings.
+*Note*, however, that too extended smearing can lead to discontinuities in the potentials and forces close to crossings between electronic states [#momgpaw2]_, so this feature should be used with caution and only at geometries far from state crossings.

 ----------